Friday, 27 September 2024

 Evidence of a problem

 Some religious groups are disquieting in their keenness for control over their members.
 And here’s one thing you might notice.
 Some of these groups like to make argumentative use of the word ‘almighty.’
 The Jehovah’s Witnesses, well known for their vice-like grip on members, like to repeat that Jehovah is almighty and not Jesus Christ.
 This ‘not Jesus Christ’ mantra, that vice-like control, and this troubling emphasis on the word ‘almighty,’ actually seem to go together, making an untoward mixture.
 I find it concerning.
+It is a word that the Jesus of the gospels never used.

 It is, in short, an organisation that not only claims to represent Jehovah, but also considers it within their mission to assert that Jesus is not as great as what's on their side of the equation.
 That is, they think Jesus is one side of the equation, and they are on the better side of the equation.